 Here's our view on some of the accessories on the market.

 5 Point Plus Anti Escape System

-The 5 Point Plus Anti Escape System has been on the market for some years now, but since the beginning of 2016 comes integrated into all of Cosatto's Group 1 and 1/2/3 car seats - so the brand clearly agrees with its benefits.
+The 5 Point Plus Anti Escape System has been on the market for some years now, but since the beginning of 2016 comes integrated into all Cosatto's Group 1 and 1/2/3 car seats – so the brand clearly agrees with its benefits.

-It's basically a fabric harness that fits over the five point harness of the child seat, reducing the size of the arm holes to make slipping arms out of shoulder straps much harder.
+It's basically a fabric harness that fits over the five-point harness of the child seat, reducing the size of the arm holes to make slipping arms out of shoulder straps much harder.

 BeSafe belt collector

 The BeSafe belt collector holds the shoulder straps in place to make it harder for a child to slip their arms out.
-It isn't a chest clip as you slide it on the shoulder straps and slide it off.
+It isn't a chest clip, as you slide it on the shoulder straps and slide it off.
 It is only approved for use with BeSafe harness seats.

-These are clips that attach the shoulder straps together to make it more difficult for a child to escape their harness, and are used in the US.
+These are clips that attach the shoulder straps together to make it more difficult for a child to escape from their harness, and are used in the US.